 OVERVIEW

-The team at GitLab recently introduced GitLab Duo, a complete suite of AI capabilities to power DevSecOps workflows.
+In late 2024, the team at GitLab introduced GitLab Duo, a complete suite of AI capabilities to power DevSecOps workflows.
 GitLab Duo's AI features enable our users to write secure code faster, and to enhance productivity by providing helpful explanations and insights into the code.
 One example of this manifests in harnessing the power of AI to prevent security breaches.
-The Explain this Vulnerability feature leverages an LLM powered by Google AI to assist in securing applications by:
+The first release of my team’s Explain this Vulnerability feature leveraged an LLM powered by Google AI to assist in securing applications by:

 ABOUT THE PROJECT